lennonnikolas/devices-clientapp/README.md

 ### Starting the project
 - Open a bash terminal and navigate to the root directory of the UI application.
-- run `npm i` to install all peoject dependencies.
+- run `npm i` to install all project dependencies.
 - run `npm start` in the bash terminal.

 This should bring up the application displaying server information mock data from the backend.